jk-oster/kwm-js/README.md

 ```
 After instantiation KWMJS and all its functions will always be available as global object by calling `window.kwm`.

-For to see how data binding works take a look at `view.test.js` and for templating examples see the connected template files `test.tpl`,
+To see how views and data binding works take a look at `view.test.js` and for templating examples see the connected template files `test.tpl`,
 `partials/partial.tpl` and `partials/partial2.tpl`.
+Every view needs to be imported in the router and added to `routes` member array.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.